 Note, though, that there is some debate on the spelling of the possessive form of "y'all."
 Some will spell it "y'all's" whereas others will spell it "y'alls."
 Because there does not seem to be an official answer, it is a matter of personal preference.

 Although "y'all" is not generally considered appropriate for formal writing, it's not an improper or incorrect term, nor does it indicate a failure to grasp grammar or the English language.
 It is just another way that language has evolved over time to provide us with a much-needed second-person plural pronoun.
-So use it without fear when speaking with friends but avoid it in college papers or professional communications.
+So use it without fear when speaking with friends—especially in the South—but avoid it in college papers or professional communications.